June 8, 2025

 Lynch was a lifelong practitioner of Transcendental Meditation and credited it with fuelling his creativity.

-He was offered the chance to direct Star Wars: Episode VI – Return of the Jedi but turned it down, feeling it would be more George Lucas’s vision than his own.
+He was offered the chance to direct Star Wars: Episode VI – Return of the Jedi but turned it down.
+Lunch feels that it would be more George Lucas’s vision than his own.

 Lynch’s influence extends beyond cinema, shaping the landscape of contemporary art and inspiring a generation of storytellers.
 With his characteristic blend of mystery, darkness, and beauty, David Lynch remains a cinematic auteur whose work continues to challenge, provoke, and fascinate audiences worldwide.